-4. The powers for proposing matters to the Accounting Consultative Committee shall generally correspond, in the manner and on the conditions established by means of regulations, to the Accounting and Auditing Institute, without prejudice to those matters relating to the financial sector, which shall correspond in each case to the Bank of Spain, the National Securities Market Commission and the Directorate-General for Insurance and Pension Funds, in accordance with their respective powers and without prejudice to the possibility of making joint proposals.
+5. The powers of proposal to the Accounting Advisory Committee and the Sustainability Advisory Committee correspond, in the form and conditions that are established by regulation, in general to the Accounting and Auditing Institute, without prejudice to those referred to the financial sector that will correspond in each case to the Bank of Spain, the National Securities Market Commission and the General Directorate of Insurance and Pension Funds, in accordance with their respective powers, and without prejudice to making joint proposals.

-The composition of the Committee, the designation of its members and the manner of its action shall all be determined by means of regulations.
+The composition and method of designation of its members and the manner of action of both Committees will be those determined by regulation.

-5. Attendance at the sessions of the Accounting Consultative Committee shall give rise to an entitlement to the corresponding compensation.
+6. Attendance at the Accounting Advisory Committee and the Sustainability Advisory Committee will give the right to the corresponding compensation.